Crowle, Worcestershire

-Crowle (rhymes with coal) is a village in Worcestershire, England situated 4 mi east of the City of Worcester.
+Crowle (rhymes with coal) is a village in Worcestershire, England situated 4 mi east of Worcester.

+The name Crowle derives from the Old English crohlēah meaning 'wood/clearing at the corner', or 'saffron wood/clearing'.

 Crowle is known for its Church of England St John the Baptist Church.

 The village has a first school named Crowle First School.
-The Preschool houses the village's war memorial, listing the names of the ninety-six men from Crowle who served during the First World War.
+The Preschool houses the village's war memorial, listing the names of the 96 men from Crowle who served during the First World War.
 Opposite sits an enclave of houses whose streets bear the names of those fallen.

 The village pub is The Old Chequers Inn.